eranws/eranws.github.com/contact.md

 order: 4
 ---

-I am always open for new collaboration ideas,
+I am open for new collaboration ideas,
 If you like to talk, I'm happy to listen!

 Send me an email, or use the contact buttons